Humane-Documentation/Spree/business_logic/shipping.md

 `sort_packages` method in `Stock::Prioritizer`

 #### 4) The Estimator
-`Stock::Estimator` loops through packages created by the packer to calculate and attach shipping rates to them so the user so they can select shipments for their order
+Loops through packages created by the packer to calculate and attach shipping rates to them so the user so they can select shipments for their order

+After the Estimator is done:
+* Available packages are converted to shipments on the order object
+* Shipping rates are determined and inventory units are created
+* Checkout process continue to delivery step

 ## The Active Shipping Extension
 `spree_active_shipping` extension uses `active_shipping` gem to interface with carrier APIs such as